2, rue de la Ternière

 What are the advantages of a threaded bushing?

-• Reinforcement in soft materials: threaded bushes reinforce fasteners in soft materials, offering increased strength for screw and bolt fasteners.
+- Reinforcement in soft materials: the threaded bush reinforces fasteners in soft materials, offering increased strength for screw and bolt fasteners.
 This is particularly useful in assemblies subject to heavy loads.

-• Longer service life: thanks to their ability to create stronger threads, threaded bushes extend the service life of assemblies by minimizing thread wear over time.
+- Increased service life: thanks to its ability to provide a more resistant thread, the threaded socket extends the service life of the assembly by minimizing thread wear over time.

-• Reduced risk of thread stripping: these inserts reduce the risk of thread stripping, ensuring stable fastening even in conditions where loads may vary.
+- Reduced risk of thread stripping: these bushes reduce the risk of thread stripping, ensuring stable fastening even in conditions where loads may vary.

-• Ease of repair: in the event of thread damage, threaded bushes offer an efficient repair option, eliminating the need to replace costly components.
+- Ease of repair: in the event of damaged threads, a threaded bushing offers an efficient repair option, eliminating the need to replace costly components.

-• Application in demanding environments: threaded bushes stand up well to demanding environments, offering a reliable solution even in conditions where other fastening methods might fail.
+- Application in demanding environments: the tapped threaded bushing stands up well to demanding environments, offering a reliable solution even in conditions where other fastening methods might fail.

-Would you like to find out more about our sockets?
+Would you like to find out more about the design of our sockets?

 Visit our dedicated article: All you need to know about LGC sockets